 No one should expect a dog to never bark.
 That’s as unreasonable as expecting a child to never talk.
 But some dogs bark excessively.
 If that’s a problem in your home, the first step is figuring out what causes your dog to bark too much.
-Once you know why he is barking, you can start to treat his barking problem.
+Once you know why they are barking, you can start to treat their barking problem.

 Barking is one type of vocal communication that dogs use, and it can mean different things depending on the situation.
 Here are some reasons why dogs bark:

 Territorial/Protective: When a person or an animal comes into an area your dog considers their territory, that often triggers excessive barking.
 As the threat gets closer, the barking often gets louder.
 Your dog will look alert and even aggressive during this type of barking.

 Alarm/Fear: Some dogs bark at any noise or object that catches their attention or startles them.
 This can happen anywhere, not just in their home territory.

 Boredom/Loneliness: Dogs are pack animals.
 Dogs left alone for long periods, whether in the house or in the yard, can become bored or sad and often will bark because they are unhappy.

 Greeting/Play: Dogs often bark when greeting people or other animals.
 It’s usually a happy bark, accompanied with tail wags and sometimes jumping.